JAN — Real FASENRA user and genuine patient story.*

 making it harder to breathe

-REPEATED USE OF ORAL STEROIDS
+REPEATED NEED FOR ORAL STEROIDS

-*Only in patients taking a daily dose of 12.5 mg or less.
+‡Complete reduction of daily steroid use was only in patients taking a daily dose of 12.5 mg or less.

 Oral steroids like prednisone are used to treat asthma attacks and may control asthma.